toptensoftware/moe-js/readme.md

 ### The Context Object

-In addition to the `.model` object that is used to pass data to a template, a second special context object called the `.context`.
+In addition to the `.model` object that is used to pass data to a template, there is a second special object called the `.context`.
 Unlike the model object which can change between templates and partials, the context object remains the same across all templates used.

-The context object is optional and if used should be passed as the second parameter to the compiled template function.
+The context object is optional and if used should be passed as the second parameter to the compiled template function (see example below)

 ### Partial Template Resolution and Model Decoration Hooks

 By default when a partial template is referenced, the file is loaded directly from the current directory.
-Since most integrations will want to look for partials in a particular location, the context object can contain a special `$moe` member variable that can provide functions used to resolve the partial location.
+Since most integrations will want to look for partials in a particular location, the context object can contain a special `$moe` member variable that can provide functions used to resolve the partial location and to decorate the partials model object before the partial is rendered.

 These hooks are used by Moe.JS's Express integration to look for partials in the views subfolder and to merge models with local settings.